AvineetKaur/demo-repo/README.md

 ## Demo

-This is a readme file
+This is a readme file.

-Adding line number 2
+adding another line.